My Ghost Story:

 My mom and dad sat down and told everything that was going on.
 They didn’t think my Grandfather, a very important businessman that has traveled the world, but now retired or Grandmother, the wife of a very successful businessman, would believe them.
 He didn’t say a sentence until they were finished.
 He just nodded and encouraged them now and then to continue and not leave anything out.

 He encouraged my parents to discover the history of the home.
-The next day, after a phone call or two from my Grandfather, a very large history was obtained.
-Getting information in less than twenty-four hours in the 1980’s is very impressive in my opinion!
+The next few days, after a phone call or two from my Grandfather, a very large history was obtained.
+Getting information in less than twenty-four to forty-eight hours in the 1980’s is very impressive in my opinion!
+No Google search to help you there.

 The history of the home was very sketchy.
 It turns out, the man that built the home was very old and a huge alcoholic by the time he passed away.
 He was a private man and was very mean.
 He hated kids and people and never talked to anyone if he could help it.
 It is unclear if he died within the home.